riverty logo

 Step 1: Update the Authorize Request

-Modify your POST /api/v3/authorization request to include a merchantUrl parameter:
+Modify your POST /api/v3/authorize request to include a merchantUrl parameter:

 {